What is Mortgage Fraud?

 Identity theft protection and homeowners insurance

 There are many types of plans that help restore your identity.
 Identity theft insurance can help reimburse you for stolen expenses.
 But identity theft protection plans take measures to protect your identity from being stolen in the first place.
-They can help monitor your finances and alert you about suspicious activity any of your accounts.
+They can help monitor your finances and alert you about suspicious activity in any of your accounts.
 Some even keep tabs on the dark web to ensure your personal information isn’t being used.

 Additionally, an identity theft protection plan can help restore your finances if you fall victim to identity theft.
 It may help cover not only the funds you lost from the theft but also fees related to repairing your credit and identity, as well as legal fees and lost wages if you have to take time off work.